Pumpkin Streusel Bread (recipe)

 - To make the topping, combine the nuts, sugar, butter, and ground cinnamon until crumbly.
 Set aside.

 I prefer cooking and baking with cast iron pans for a variety of reasons.
-Lodge is my favorite because it’s a good product that’s made right here in the USA.
-My current loaf pans are stoneware or glass, but this Lodge Cast Iron Loaf Pan (Amazon) is at the top of my wish list.
+My current loaf pans are stoneware or glass, but a good quality, cast iron loaf pan is at the top of my wish list.

 This post may contain affiliate links.
 See the disclosure policy for more information.